labscript-suite/labscript-suite/docs/source/building_docs/docs_install.rst

 	The normal installation steps to create a labscript profile and the launcher shortcuts should not be necessary when only building docs.

 This installation method should also be used if you desire to develop documentation in local repositories separate from an existing installation (i.e. having two environments using different installations of the **labscript-suite**).
-This can be desirable if you want to avoid docs dependencies in a function environment *and* want to isolate local changes for a function experiment from documentation developement.
+This can be desirable if you want to avoid docs dependencies in a function environment *and* want to isolate local changes for a functioning experiment from documentation developement.